Welcome!

 Step 3: Think Up Some Personas

-A persona is an imaginary, but specific, person who might use your software and read your documenation.
-Spend just a few minutes making up 2–3 personas.
-Give them names, and jot down notes about them.
+A persona is an imaginary, but specific, person who might use your software and documenation.
+Spend just a few minutes making up 2–3 named personas, and jot down brief profiles in a new section of your notes.

-Example: “Postdoc Pete works in my field and saw me give a talk about my software that computes model exoplanet spectra.
-He has observational data and wants to see if my models can reproduce them.”
+Example: “Postdoc Pete saw me give a talk about my software that computes model exoplanet spectra.
+He has observational data and is curious to see if my model matches, but won’t bother if it’s too hard to run.”

 Why: The design of your documentation (and your whole project) will be stronger if it targets specific kinds of people, not just a vague, generic “user”.

 Plan out a tutorial experience that will show new users how to accomplish something cool using your software.
-We’re not writing any text yet — just outlining.
+Record notes as an outline or storyboard.

 Why: Your tutorial is your software’s make-or-break moment, so it should be as good as it can be.
-Outlining first helps us foresee the weak points and think about how we can address them.
+Planning it early helps you foresee any weak points.

-Example: “Hmm, Undergrad Ursula is going to need to download a three-gigabyte data file in order to follow my tutorial.
-I need to figure out where to host it and tell her to kick off the download first so it can run in the background while she installs the code.”
+Example: “Hmm, Undergrad Ursula is going to need to download a three-gigabyte data file for my tutorial.
+I need to figure out where to host it and tell her to kick off the download to run while she’s installing the code.”

 Part 2: “Easy” Drafts